Free trade zones need better regulation to fight crime

 FTZ operators should monitor sales volumes to ensure quantities sold are commensurate with the demand in the ultimate destination market.

 Accurate inventory controls on tobacco products, either manufactured in or transiting through FTZs, should be established.

 Tobacco products manufactured, repackaged, or transported in FTZs should comply with the labeling requirements imposed by the authorities in the destination market.

 FTZ operators should be required to destroy tobacco products failing to comply with these labeling requirements.

 A tracking and tracing system should be applied to products manufactured in or transiting through FTZs.

 At Philip Morris International, we have leading experts in countering the illicit tobacco trade, and they are working closely with government agencies to stamp it out.
-To find out more about Philip Morris International’s position on FTZs and how to tackle illicit trade, read our position paper.
+To find out more about how to tackle illicit trade in FTZs, read our position paper.